wofsauge/IsaacDocs/docs/xml/sounds.md

 old tutorial: [https://www.reddit.com/r/themoddingofisaac/comments/3ebqat/all_about_music_soundfiles/](https://www.reddit.com/r/themoddingofisaac/comments/3ebqat/all_about_music_soundfiles/)

-**Resource-Folder**{: .info .green}: Placing this file in your mods "resource" folder will replace the original file.
+**Resource-Folder**{: .xmlInfo .green}: Placing this file in your mods "resource" folder will replace the original file.

-**Content-Folder**{: .info .green}: Placing this file in your mods "content" folder will add new sound effects.
+**Content-Folder**{: .xmlInfo .green}: Placing this file in your mods "content" folder will add new sound effects.

 ## "sound" node